It’s changed so fast, so here are some info that will bring you up to speed on Pinterest’s fave new feature!

-Since they do not link, it’s important to know what they can be used for:
+Since they do not link, it’s important to know what idea pins can be used for.
+Here are some great uses for Idea Pins that can help benefit your Pinterest profile:

-I typically publish on desktop because our clients photos, videos, blog content, etc. all live on a Google drive, their website, my desktop, etc. It also allows me to type in hex codes for the font colors and other details that keep the pins more on brand.
+I typically publish on desktop because our clients photos, videos, blog content and more all live on a Google drive, their website, my desktop, etc. It also allows me to type in hex codes for the font colors and other details that keep the pins more on-brand.
 The only time I use mobile for clients is when I’m linking to products – which is a feature only available to mobile devices.

 But if you’re publishing for yourself, I would do what’s easier a majority of the time unless you’re e-commerce or have a lot of links to Pinterest’s affiliate partners that you could use.
 In that case mobile is the best way to publish.

-Also, if you plan to reusse content = desktop works fine.
-If you plan to create content on Pinterest, the smartphone has more features for that.
+Also, if you plan to reuse content (like reels or TikTok’s and images) desktop works fine.
+If you plan to create content on Pinterest, the mobile device has more features for that.

 Like any new feature on a platform, it will take some time to work out the kinks with product linking in Idea Pins.
 Sometimes it just won’t accept a link or it can take awhile to load the images from that link.

-One of the major downsides, for me, is that they only partner with a few affiliate link programs – Shopstyle is the only one a couple of my clients use on a regular basis.
+One of the major downsides, for me, is that they only partner with a few affiliate link programs – Shopstyle and Amazon are the only ones that about 1/3 of our clients use on a regular basis.
 Most clients mainly use RewardStyle which is not currently a partner with Pinterest.

-In conclusion, Idea Pins have lots of little things to learn, but the important thing is just try them out and add them to your weekly Pinning routine!
+In conclusion, Idea Pins have lots of little things to learn, but the important thing is just try them out.
+Add them to your weekly Pinning routine, and you’ll start to see patterns in what performs best for your content.